How to Write a Musician Bio in 2026 [+ Templates & Examples]

 The good news?
 You don’t need to be signed or have millions of streams to write a great one.
 Let’s break it down step by step.

-It’s easy to assume your music should speak for itself.
+It's easy to assume your music should speak for itself.
 And it should.
-But you need to get into the mindset of a business person.
+But your bio adds context and credibility.
+It helps people understand:

 - Who you are